 That says it all, right?

-With a written review, you can really cover everything there is to possibly learn about an affiliate product or service.
+So, you see, with a well-written review, you can cover everything there is to possibly learn about an affiliate product or service.
 You can really go to town with it and not miss a single thing.

-Check out this blog post I wrote to learn everything there is to know about writing product reviews that convert!
+Check out this blog post I wrote about writing product reviews that convert!

 I’m sure you’ve heard of a list post, right?

-Well, these can be very powerful too, and people love reading list posts because they’re quick and easy to scan through.
+Well, these can be very powerful too.
+People love reading list posts because they’re quick and easy to scan through.

-You could write a top 10 list post for just about everything and anything these days.
-Maybe a list of best tools, apps, services, books, resources, and more.
+You could write a top 10, 20, or 30 list post for just about everything and anything these days.
+Maybe a list of best tools, apps, services, books, resources, tips, ideas, and more.

-Amongst a few of the items in your lists, there can be an affiliate link to a product on ClickBank that you like!
+Amongst a few of the items in your lists, there can be an affiliate link or two to a product on ClickBank that you like!

 If your blog has a dedicated tools and resources page, like most blogs do, consider adding a few links to your favorite ClickBank products there too.

 Write a short description of the product, outline why you use it and if you have a review on the product, don’t forget to link to it